 - Out-of-state executors, unless they are also a primary beneficiary

-Check your state’s laws, or ask an attorney, like an estate planning attorney Phoenix, AZ relies on, before appointing an executor to make sure they are qualified to serve.
+Check your state’s laws, or ask an attorney, before appointing an executor to make sure they are qualified to serve.

 WHO TO CHOOSE AS YOUR EXECUTOR